 By comprehending how various stereotypes affect thoughts and behaviors, people can construct more effective interventions to reduce prejudice and build fairer societies.

 Individuals can create more inviting atmospheres by recognizing their prejudices and addressing them head-on.
 The SCM is a valuable tool for creating a more equitable society, and its implications should not be taken lightly.

 Harnessing stereotypes’ power can help reduce prejudiced behaviors and foster inclusion.
 Moreover, by acknowledging their pervasive influence, people can actively work towards creating a more equitable society for all.

 So, the value of the SCM is in its ability to explain and address bias, discrimination, and prejudice in society.

-The stereotype content model (SCM) is essential for understanding how individuals perceive and evaluate social groups.
+The stereotype content model (SCM) is essential for understanding how individuals perceive and evaluate social groups and sustain this belief throughout their social interactions.
 It demonstrates that stereotypes comprise two primary dimensions: warmth and competence.

 Depending on how these dimensions are combined, admiration, contempt, envy, or pity can be evoked.

 The SCM is important because it provides a framework for comprehending why certain out-groups are more likely to experience prejudice and discrimination than others.

 Individuals can create more inclusive environments by recognizing their prejudices and actively working to reduce them.

 Fiske, S. T. (2018).
 Stereotype content: Warmth and competence endure.
 Current Directions in Psychological Science, 27(2), 67–73. https://doi.org/10.1177/0963721417738825